Web3 Newsletter: The Hottest Trends in the Industry and Must-Read Articles This Week

 - "The 'Fat Wallet' Theory"

-The simplest answer: whoever owns the end user wins.
-While in theory that could be any interface — including apps — the "fat wallet" theory argues that nothing is closer to the user than the wallet.
+The simplest answer is: whoever owns the end user wins.
+While in theory this could be any interface — including apps — the "fat wallet" theory argues that no one is closer to the user than the wallet.

-Wallets dominate the crypto user experience on mobile: To understand who owns the end user in the mobile network, the best test is to ask: what Web2 app does the user ultimately interact with?
-While most users "interact" with the Uniswap interface to trade, they still access it through wallet apps.
-This means that if mobile dominates the crypto user experience, wallets are only cementing their grip on the end user.
+Wallets dominate the crypto user experience on mobile: To understand who owns the end user in mobile networks, the best test is to ask: Which Web2 app does the end user ultimately interact with?
+While most users "interact" with Uniswap's interface to trade, they still access that interface through wallet apps.
+This means that if mobile dominates the crypto user experience, wallets only continue to tighten their grip on the end user.

-Crypto is like a game: trade tokens, make money (and lose it), and build a following on X. But unlike actual games, losing at crypto can have serious real-world consequences.
-In this piece, Ignas shares his crypto game playbook — his framework and tips for coming out ahead.
-Recommended reads:
+Crypto is like a game — trading tokens, making (and losing) money, and building a following on X. But unlike real games, losing at the crypto game can have serious consequences.
+In this piece, Ignas shares his playbook for the crypto game: his framework and tips for coming out ahead.
+Recommended reading:

 - "How Do You Win at This Crypto Game?"

-Once you see the parallels between crypto and gaming (especially MMORPGs), you can't unsee them.
+Once you notice the parallels between crypto and games — MMORPGs in particular — you can't unsee them.

-During tough economic periods with no fresh capital flowing in, PvP (player vs. player) mode dominates.
-In bull markets, when new capital pours in, we shift to PvE (player vs. environment) mode.
+In tough economic times, with no new capital flowing in, PvP (player vs. player) mode dominates.
+In bull markets, when fresh capital floods in, we shift to PvE (player vs. environment) mode.

-If you dislike KOLs influencing you, think of it this way: "Don't hate the player, hate the game."
+If you don't like KOLs influencing you, think of the phrase: "Don't hate the player, hate the game."

-We even design token economies using game theory to incentivize people not to sell.
+We even design token economies using game theory to incentivize people not to sell their tokens.

-Just like game expansions, the crypto game keeps evolving — with new narratives constantly emerging and fading.
+Just like leveling up in a game, the crypto game constantly evolves — with new narratives emerging and fading.

-Pranksy, for example, was once a top NFT player but has now completely lost the rhythm of the memecoin meta.
-The game has changed, but he's still playing ones nobody cares about anymore.
+Take Pranksy, for example: once a top-tier NFT player, he's now completely out of step with the memecoin meta.
+The game has changed, but he's still playing the ones nobody cares about anymore.

 07. Project Watch

-Alliance, the accelerator behind successful projects like Pump.fun, Moonshot, and others, has announced its new ALL13 graduating cohort.
-Recommended reads:
+Alliance, the accelerator that successfully incubated notable projects like Pump.fun, Moonshot, and others, has announced its new ALL13 graduating cohort.
+Recommended reading:

-- "A Look at 11 New Projects Incubated by Web3's YC Equivalent, Alliance"
+- "A Look at 11 New Projects Incubated by Alliance, the Web3 Version of YC"

-These projects span multiple verticals — including global payments, DeFi, DePIN, AI, and more.
-As the accelerator behind standout projects like Pump.fun, Moonshot, Fantasy.top, and daos.fun, Alliance's accelerator program consistently commands attention.
+These projects span multiple verticals, including global payments, DeFi, DePIN, AI, and more.
+As the accelerator behind successful projects like Pump.fun, Moonshot, Fantasy.top, and daos.fun, Alliance's accelerator program consistently commands attention.

-Starting from the user experience angle, how does XION simplify Web3 through chain abstraction?
-Recommended reads:
+Starting from user experience, here's how XION simplifies Web3 through chain abstraction.
+Recommended reading:

 - "Layer1 Blockchain XION: Revolutionizing User Experience Through Chain Abstraction"

-What is the core need of Web3 users? — "To transact."
+What is the core need of users in Web3? — "Trading."

-That answer is undeniable, but the process is incredibly cumbersome.
-When a user wants to trade a token on the Base chain, they first need to buy ETH on a decentralized exchange to cover gas, then withdraw both the token and ETH to a Base address, and then find a DEX to execute the trade.
-This seemingly simple process is extremely friction-heavy — requiring users to understand what gas is on that particular chain, keep track of seed phrases for multiple wallets, and ensure transfer addresses are correct.
-That's before even getting into the headaches of cross-chain operations, multi-chain gas, incompatible wallets, and countless DEXes.
+That answer is hard to argue with, but the process is incredibly cumbersome.
+When a user wants to trade tokens on the Base chain, they first need to buy ETH on a centralized exchange to cover gas, then withdraw the tokens and ETH to a Base address, and then find a DEX to execute the trade.
+This seemingly simple transaction is extraordinarily painful — requiring users to understand what gas means on a given chain, memorize seed phrases for multiple chain wallets, and make sure the transfer address is exactly right.
+That's before even getting into the headaches of cross-chain activity, multi-chain gas, incompatible wallets, and dozens of DEXes.

 With XION, all of these problems can be resolved in a single click.
-Through its walletless L1 protocol, XION achieves integration across several dimensions — account abstraction, signature abstraction, and fee abstraction — ultimately delivering a seamless interaction experience.
-Users can log into XION-based apps using familiar Web2 login methods (like email), interact with apps on their mobile devices, and even get started without holding any native chain tokens, all while transacting in familiar pricing through stablecoins.
-XION addresses these issues at the base protocol layer — handling transfers, conversions, and payments in the background — for a truly invisible end-to-end experience, achieving wallet transparency that lets users call any asset on any chain without gas.
-It's a shift comparable to using WeChat Pay or Alipay abroad without manually exchanging currency and still getting the best rate.
+Using its walletless L1 protocol, XION achieves integration across multiple dimensions — including account abstraction, signature abstraction, and fee abstraction — ultimately delivering a seamless interaction experience for users.
+Users can log into XION-based apps using familiar Web2 login methods (such as email), interact with applications on their mobile devices, and even get started without needing native chain tokens, all while experiencing familiar pricing through stablecoins.
+XION handles transfers, swaps, and payments in the background at the base protocol layer, making the end-to-end experience truly invisible — achieving wallet transparency that lets users call any asset on any chain without gas.
+It's a shift similar to using WeChat Pay or Alipay to pay abroad without manually converting currencies and still getting the best exchange rate.

 Phase 1 TVL has exceeded $8 million — what makes this project stand out, and how can you participate?
-Recommended reads:
+Recommended reading:

-- "A Deep Dive into Fragmetric, Solana's Liquid Restaking Protocol"
+- "A Closer Look at Fragmetric, Solana's Liquid Restaking Protocol"

-The Jito Restrike vault currently includes three vaults: kySOL (provided by Kyros), ezSOL (provided by Renzo), and fragSOL (provided by Fragmetric).
-The first two have been open long enough for users to participate at their leisure, while fragSOL was an "early look" that filled its allocated 49,000 SOL quota almost immediately upon opening.
+Jito Restrike currently includes three vaults: kySOL (provided by Kyros), ezSOL (provided by Renzo), and fragSOL (provided by Fragmetric).
+The first two vaults have given users who wanted to stake enough time to participate, while fragSOL was an "early preview" that filled its allocated quota of 49,000 SOL almost immediately upon opening.
 What's going on?

-It turns out Fragmetric didn't open new staking quota in the Jito Vault — instead, it directly deposited SOL that had been pre-staked during Phase 1 of the protocol.
-This liquid restaking protocol, which launched its mainnet just six days ago, quickly hit its Phase 1 staking cap with TVL reaching $8.4 million.
+It turns out Fragmetric didn't open new staking quotas in the Jito Vault — it directly deposited SOL that had been pre-staked in Phase 1 of the protocol into it.
+This liquid restaking protocol, which launched on mainnet just six days ago, quickly hit its Phase 1 staking cap, with TVL reaching $8.4 million.

-In the first half of this year, decentralized cloud gaming protocol DeepLink Protocol closed an $8 million angel and Series A round.
-They also raised over $10 million through a public sale a few months ago.
-Today, they boast over 2.5 million global users and more than 1.5 million wallet holders.
-What exactly is DeepLink Protocol?
-Recommended reads:
+In the first half of this year, cloud gaming protocol DeepLink Protocol closed an $8 million angel and Series A funding round.
+The team also raised over $10 million through a public sale a few months ago.
+Today, the project boasts more than 2.5 million global users and over 1.5 million wallet holders.
+So what exactly is DeepLink Protocol?
+Recommended reading:

-- "2.5M+ Users — Why DeepLink, the Decentralized Cloud Gaming Protocol, Is Worth Watching"
+- "Over 2.5 Million Users — Why DeepLink's Compute Power in Decentralized Cloud Gaming Is Worth Watching"

-DeepLink Protocol is a decentralized cloud gaming protocol that combines AI and blockchain technology, focused on delivering ultra-low latency game rendering across multiple scenarios — from cloud esports and cloud-based AAA titles to blockchain-integrated games and VR/AR/XR applications.
-Its technology foundation ensures a smoother, clearer gaming experience suited to a wide range of use cases.
+DeepLink Protocol is a decentralized cloud gaming protocol combining AI and blockchain technology, focused on delivering ultra-low-latency game rendering across a wide range of scenarios — from cloud esports and cloud-based AAA titles to blockchain-integrated games and VR/AR/XR applications.
+Its technology foundation ensures a smoother and clearer gaming experience, meeting the demands of diverse use cases.

-According to data on its official website, DeepLink has achieved ultra-low latency of 1ms, 8K high resolution, 244Hz ultra-low latency, and stable 24/7 uptime.
+According to data on its official website, DeepLink has achieved ultra-low latency of 1ms, high resolution up to 8K, an ultra-low-latency rate of 244Hz, and stable 24/7 uptime.

-Their core technology team entered the cloud gaming industry in 2011, with experience from companies including Cisco, Intel, Nvidia, Huawei, and Shunwang — accumulating years of R&D. This team pedigree and research foundation provides a strong base for the protocol's development.
+Their core tech team entered the cloud gaming industry in 2011, with backgrounds from companies including Cisco, Intel, Nvidia, Huawei, and Shunwang, accumulating years of R&D. That team foundation and R&D depth give the protocol a solid footing for growth.

-DeepLink consists of two components: DeepLink Protocol and DeepLink Software — the latter being a remote game control software and cloud gaming platform built on top of DeepLink Protocol.
+DeepLink comprises two components: DeepLink Protocol and DeepLink Software — the latter being a game remote control software and cloud gaming platform built on top of the protocol.
 Both components use DeepLink's DLC token for payments.

-Beyond BAN — backed last weekend by Michael Bouhanna, Sotheby's VP — ai16z also attracted significant attention due to its outsized performance, with its market cap briefly approaching $100 million before pulling back to around $46 million.
+Beyond BAN, which was backed last weekend by Michael Bouhanna, Vice President of Sotheby's, ai16z has also attracted significant attention due to its outperformance — its market cap briefly neared $100 million before pulling back to around $46 million.
 What exactly is ai16z, and how does the daos.fun launch platform work?
 What are its features and risks?
-Recommended reads:
+Recommended reading:

 - "daos.fun: The Next Liquidity Black Hole?"

-By far the most successful DAO fund on daos.fun is ai16z, established by @pmairca (Marc Andreessen). ai16z started by raising an initial 420.69 SOL, and with the help of Marc Andreessen — founder of a16z — mentioning it twice on his official Twitter account, its market cap skyrocketed to nearly $100 million.
+By far the most successful DAO fund on the daos.fun platform is the ai16z fund established by @pmairca (Marc Andreessen). ai16z started with an initial raise of 420.69 SOL and, with Marc Andreessen — founder of a16z — mentioning it twice on his official Twitter account, its market cap skyrocketed to nearly $100 million.
 It has since pulled back slightly but remains stable at around $45 million.

-The Bitcoin ecosystem, one of the major narratives of this cycle, is drawing considerable attention.
-This piece features a conversation with exSat's Head of Growth and an industry OG on "How to Find the Next Breakout Point in the BTC Ecosystem," timed to exSat's mainnet launch.
-Recommended reads:
+The Bitcoin ecosystem, one of the key narratives of this cycle, is drawing substantial attention.
+This article features a conversation with exSat's Chief Growth Officer and an industry OG about "How to Find the Next Breakout Point in the BTC Ecosystem," timed to coincide with exSat's mainnet launch.
+Recommended reading:

 - "exSat Launches Mainnet — Finding the Next Breakout Point in the BTC Ecosystem"

-Sunny: We can broadly split Bitcoin holders into two groups.
-One group entered the space relatively late — their belief in Bitcoin is primarily value-driven, and they're open to moving Bitcoin on-chain for hedging, stable yield, or even participating in DeFi across other ecosystems.
-This group is probably better aligned with the ecosystem's growth trajectory.
-The other group consists of Bitcoin OGs who hold Bitcoin much like traditional market participants hold gold — they value it as a store of value, may have little interest in the Bitcoin ecosystem, and prefer simply holding.
-We have different strategies for serving these two distinct groups.
+Sunny: We can split Bitcoin holders into two groups.
+One group entered the space relatively late — their conviction in Bitcoin is entirely price-driven.
+They hope to put Bitcoin on-chain to hedge risk, earn stable yield, or even participate in DeFi activities across other ecosystems.
+This group may be a better fit for ecosystem development.
+The other group consists of Bitcoin OGs who hold BTC the way traditional market participants hold gold — they value it as a store of value, may have limited interest in the Bitcoin ecosystem, and prefer to simply hold.
+We have different strategies for serving each of these two groups.

-Based on Bitcoin market data, the next breakout for the Bitcoin ecosystem may still come from lighter-weight assets.
-The development cycle for Bitcoin's base-layer protocol is somewhat longer — as the old-timers say, it may take 3 to 5 years, or even 10, to establish base-layer consensus for the Bitcoin ecosystem.
+Based on Bitcoin market data, the breakout point for the Bitcoin ecosystem may still lie with lighter-weight assets.
+The development cycle for Bitcoin's base layer protocol is somewhat longer — as the old-timers say, it could take 3 to 5 years or even 10 years to establish consensus at the base layer of the Bitcoin ecosystem.

-But if we're talking about a smaller-scale breakout, I think it'll still start with lighter assets — similar to how runes saw some hype recently.
-Runes themselves have a lot of potential: a full sentence can be inscribed, or labels can be attached.
-We've also invested significant energy into runes.
-Another strong breakout candidate could be the intersection of the Bitcoin ecosystem and Telegram.
+But if we're talking about a smaller-scale breakout, I think it will still start with lighter assets — similar to how runes have seen some recent hype.
+Runes themselves have a lot of resources that can be staked, a complete sentence can be described, or labels can be added to runes.
+We've also invested a lot of energy into runes.
+Another solid breakout catalyst could be the combination of the Bitcoin ecosystem and Telegram.

 - "Reviving Ethereum Culture?
 What's Monad's Secret Weapon?"

-In Monad, to handle the massive volume of villager transactions, the Purple Pepe Wizard devised a new spell — processing transactions from different Ethereum villages in parallel rather than sequentially.
+In Monad, to handle the massive volume of transactions from the villagers, the Purple Pepe Wizard designed a new spell — processing transactions from different Ethereum villages in parallel rather than sequentially.

-Using deferred execution, transactions only begin executing after their ordering has been finalized through block consensus.
-Monad villages are staffed by multiple skilled executors, each responsible for processing transactions — independently computing inputs and outputs and generating a list of items to be processed.
+Using deferred execution, transactions only begin executing after the transaction order has been finalized through consensus in the block.
+Monad villages are made up of many skilled executors, each responsible for processing transactions — independently computing their inputs and outputs and generating a list of items to be processed.

-These inputs and outputs don't immediately alter the village's state; instead, they hover as pending magic, ready to be committed in the order determined by consensus.
-That commitment involves merging outputs sequentially into the current state — like a magic thread weaving a seamless, orderly tapestry.
+These inputs and outputs don't immediately change the village's state; instead, they hover as floating magic, waiting to be committed in the order determined by consensus.
+That commitment involves merging outputs sequentially into the current state — like a magical thread weaving a seamless and orderly tapestry.

 However, a new complication has emerged.
-Parallel processing introduced the possibility of transaction conflicts — rare in the ordered Ethereum villages, but a fresh challenge in Monad.
+Parallel processing introduces the possibility of transaction conflicts — something rare in sequentially ordered Ethereum villages but a fresh challenge in Monad.

-Currently, outside of the top L2s, the TVL gap between other L2s isn't that significant.
-Subtle differences in detail also look somewhat undifferentiated, creating a real problem.
-Resolving fragmented liquidity and finding ways to expand revenue channels for player assets has become the key to breaking out of the pack for many of them.
+Currently, outside of the top-tier L2s, the TVL gap between other L2s is not particularly wide.
+Subtle differences in the details also tend to feel somewhat monotonous, giving rise to a set of challenges.
+Resolving fragmented liquidity and finding ways to expand revenue channels for players' assets has become the key to breaking out of the game for some participants.